 Many women going through menopause experience headaches — it’s a common menopause symptom caused by changing hormone levels.
 But if you suffer from migraines, you might want to know whether migraines and menopause are linked as well.

 Migraine is a common condition that affects lots of people.
-It’s a type of severe headache that comprises of symptoms such as a throbbing head, light and sound sensitivity, nausea, vomiting, among others.
-For some people, migraine attacks can be extremely painful and debilitating — stopping them from going about their daily life and having a huge impact on their health.
+It’s a type of severe headache that comprises of symptoms such as a throbbing head, light and sound sensitivity, nausea, and vomiting, among others.
+For some people, migraine attacks can be extremely painful and debilitating — stopping them from going about their daily lives and having a huge impact on their health.

 For some migraine sufferers, this condition can get worse during menopause.

 In this article, we’re going to be talking about the link between migraines and menopause, symptoms to look out for, when menopause migraines generally strike, and treatment options.
 We’ll also be taking a look at the connection between HRT and migraine, and asking whether hormone replacement therapy helps or hinders menopausal migraines.

 Read on to find out more.

 If you would like to find out more about menopause, you can visit the menopause & HRT guides section of our website.
 If you want to read more about migraines, we also have a dedicated migraine guide section too.

 Is there a link between migraines and menopause?